aptos-labs/aptos-core/sf-stream/README.md

 ```
 sf_stream:
   enabled: false
-  target_address: "0.0.0.0:8083"
 ```

-When `sf_stream.enabled` is set to `true`, the SF-Stream will be enabled, and transactions will be streamed to the `target_address` address.
+When `sf_stream.enabled` is set to `true`, the SF-Stream will be enabled, and transactions will be streamed to stdout.

 ## Installing Protobuf Compiler